denom-fvr/phenomfvr/README.md

 ### Hi there 👋,  I'm Timothy !
 #### Design and Development
-I'm Timothy from Sierra Leone, and I am a Software Engineer and Designer with a bit of a dabble in Digital Marketer (😄 Jack of all Trades huh).
+I'm Timothy from Sierra Leone, and I am a Software Engineer and Designer with a bit of a dabble in Digital Marketing (😄 Jack of all Trades huh).
 I really enjoy doing Full Stack Web and Mobile Development, AI, 3D, AR/VR etc. For the Web, I love Vue-js it's my Number One(1) frontend framework, also like Solid.js, Qwik, Astro and last and the least(lol joking) good old React.I am more of a frontend or design person as I do UI/UX, Graphic design, 3D design and learning Product Design too, I do Backend as well too.

 Skills: VUE JS / REACT / JS / HTML / CSS/ Python/ Django/ Laravel/ Node/ Express/ Nestjs/ Solidjs/ Qwik/ Astro/ Mongodb/ Firebase/ Supabase/ Dynamodb/ Postgres/ Tensorflow/ Vite/ Nuxtjs/ Nextjs